19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Combat.md

 # Combat

-When a fight breaks out, or seconds start to matter (collapsing cave), [Combat Rounds](../Core%20Procedures/Round.md#Combat%20Round) start.
+When danger breaks out and seconds matter, [Combat Rounds](../Core%20Procedures/Round.md#Combat%20Round) start.

 First the GM determines if any creatures are [Surprised](../Conditions/Surprised.md).